Mike Collins (politician)

 Michael Allen Collins Jr. (born July 2, 1967) is an American politician and businessman serving as the U.S. representative for since 2023.
-He is a member of the Republican Party.
+A member of the Republican Party, he is the party's nominee for U.S. Senate in Georgia for 2026.

 Born and raised in Jackson, Georgia, Collins graduated from Georgia State University in 1990 with a bachelor's degree in business administration.
-He is the son of the late Mac Collins, who served as a U.S. Representative for Georgia's 8th congressional district from 1993 to 2005.
-Before entering politics, Collins established himself as a successful entrepreneur.
+He is the son of the late Mac Collins, who served as a U.S. representative for Georgia's 8th congressional district from 1993 to 2005.
 In the early 1990s, he and his wife, Leigh Ann, founded a trucking company.
 He also served on the board and as chairman of one of Georgia's largest credit unions and as president of his local chamber of commerce.

-In 2022, Collins announced his candidacy for Georgia's 10th congressional district after incumbent Jody Hice decided not to seek reelection.
-He secured the Republican nomination after a runoff election against Vernon Jones and won the general election on November 8, 2022, defeating Democratic nominee Tabitha Johnson-Green.
+Collins was first elected to Congress in 2022.
+He was re-elected in 2024.
+He is the Republican nominee in the 2026 U.S. Senate election in Georgia, challenging incumbent Democrat Jon Ossoff.

 Early life and career

 Born in Jackson, Georgia, Collins attended Piedmont Academy in nearby Monticello, graduating in 1985.
-He later graduated from Georgia State University in 1990 with a bachelor's degree in business.
+In 1990, he graduated from Georgia State University with a bachelor's degree in business.
 He has owned and operated several businesses, including a trucking company.